McHarold404/DBMS_GYMS/README.md

 ### Functions Implemented
-1.Selection Functions:\
+1. Selection Functions:\
-  a.Get a complete list of members.\
+  a.
+Get a complete list of members.\
-  b.Get a complete list of employees.
+  b.
+Get a complete list of employees.

-2.Projection Functions:\
+2. Projection Functions:\
-  a.List diet plans sorted by their calory count\
+  a.
+List diet plans sorted by their calory count\
-  b.Classify members based on their BMI (underweight/overweight/fit).
+  b.
+Classify members based on their BMI (underweight/overweight/fit).

-3.Aggregate Functions: \
+3. Aggregate Functions: \
-  a.Retrieve trainers with maximum/minimum number of clients
+  a.
+Retrieve trainers with maximum/minimum number of clients

-4.Search Functions:\
+4. Search Functions:\
-  a.Partially search name of exercises and equipment.\
+  a.
+Partially search name of exercises and equipment.\
-  b.A function to partially search for food items in a given diet plan.
+  b.
+A function to partially search for food items in a given diet plan.

- 5.Analysis Reports:\
+ 5. Analysis Reports:\
- a.Trainer Analysis: Analysis performance of all members under a particular trainer based on their BMI.\
+ a.
+Trainer Analysis: Analysis performance of all members under a particular trainer based on their         BMI.\
- b.Branch Analysis: Analysis performance of a particular branch of a gym on metrics- working                  members, average BMI of members, number of trainers.
+ b.
+Branch Analysis: Analysis performance of a particular branch of a gym on metrics- working                  members, average BMI of members, number of trainers.

- 6.CRUD Operations:\
+ 6. CRUD Operations:\
   1.Add/Create new entries of members, employees, dietplans, gym equipment, branches.\
   2.Update/Modify details like contact number, BMI, address of trainers and members.\
   3.Delete old details of members, employees, worn out gym equipment.